newrelic-experimental/newrelic-eks-blueprints-addon/README.md

 If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

 ## License
-newrelic-ssp-addon is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+The New Relic Addon for EKS Blueprints is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.